Field-theoretical approach to open quantum systems and the Lindblad equation: General analysis

 where $T(t,t_i)$ is a transmission (super) operator determining the time evolution of $\rho_S(t)$.

-In order to proceed systematically we turn to an expansion of the evolution operator $U(t,t_i)$ in powers of the system-bath interaction $H_{SB}$.
+To proceed systematically, we turn to an expansion of the evolution operator $U(t,t_i)$ in powers of the system-bath interaction $H_{SB}$.
 Introducing the interaction representation \cite{Bruus04,Mahan90} with respect to the unperturbed system and bath we set